Family Health Boards & Commissions

 Genetic Disease Program Advisory Committee

 The Genetic Disease Program Advisory Committee is authorized by La.
 Admin.
 Code tit.
 48 Section V - 6901 and is charged with developing standards for the implementation of R.S.
 40:1299 et seq. and in developing any new legislation affecting genetic services.
-They are also charged with assisting the Office of Public Health promulgating rules and regulations necessary in the conduct of the Genetic Diseases Program.
+They are also charged with assisting the Office of Public Health in promulgating rules and regulations necessary in the conduct of the Genetic Diseases Program.

 Surgeon General Ralph L. Abraham, M.D.